Byzero512/winpwn/README.md

-## winpwn: mini pwntools on windows
+## winpwn: mini pwntools for Windows
 for CTF windows pwn

 ### pre